| Pie Baking Rolling

 As I search

-the bowl of blueberries
+the bowl of blueberries for the bluest-black ones

 I remember "4 and 20 blackbirds baked in a pie"